runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 #### History

 The Xencha Defiant originated on Xuon sometime around 3000 BC as a rebellion against the Xeres Empire.
 For 300 years, small tribes lived in the deep in the southern Xuon jungle, within the bounds of the empire, but not subject to it, sowing the seeds of its fall and liberation of the xhal peoples.
+Many of these tribes also harbored escaped slaves, and sometimes assisted in their liberation.
-The early Xencha were organized mostly into small cells, with little knowledge of the others.
+The early Xencha were small nomadic groups, with little knowledge of the others.
 Individual cells had their own permanent camps, but still moved frequenly, and subsisted on a mix of resources stolen from the Xeres and obtained from the wilderness.
 The Feline Xhal'fae originated with the Xencha Defiant during this time period, and soon made up a significant proportion of their numbers.